-Sales and use tax refunds and deferrals are available for certain clean energy projects when certified by the Department of Labor & Industries (L&I).
-This program was created as a way for the state to address the impacts of climate change on a large scale.
+Sales and use tax refunds and deferrals are available for certain clean energy projects, when certified by the Department of Labor & Industries (L&I).
+The state created this program as a way to address the impacts of climate change on a large scale.

 NOTE: If you are a homeowner adding solar panels to your residence, you do not need to read further.
 Please go to the state Department of Revenue (DOR) website for additional information.

 To receive a refund, a project developer must comply with specific labor standards.
-The machinery and equipment generating the electricity must be installed and completed by Dec.
+The machinery and equipment generating the electricity must be installed and the project completed by Dec.
 31, 2029.

 • Solar.